 It's no surprise St. Patrick's Day is the most popular day of the year in Dogtown, St. Louis' Irish neighborhood.
 Every year, crowds gather along Tamm Avenue for the Ancient Order of Hibernians' parade.
-In 2014, the parade is on Monday, March 17, at noon.
+In 2014, the parade is on Monday, March 17, at 12:30 p.m.
 St. Louis actually has two St. Patrick's Day parades, but many consider the Dogtown parade to be the real Irish celebration.
 Here's everything you need to know about this year's St. Patrick's Day parade in Dogtown.

 About The Parade

-The Ancient Order of Hibernians have been holding their parade on St. Patrick's Day in Dogtown for nearly 30 years.
+The Ancient Order of Hibernians have been holding their parade on St. Patrick's Day in Dogtown for more than 30 years.
 The parade kicks off with the AOH Irish War Pipers and the AOH Honor Guard.
 Keep in mind, this parade has more of a neighborhood feel similar to those held in Ireland.
 That means no giant floats or Scooby Doo balloons.
 There are plenty of Irish dancers and bands, but most of the parade is filled with members of the St. Louis Irish-American community marching as clans under their family crests.
 See Photos of past Dogtown Parades

 The parade follows the same route each year at the intersection of Tamm Avenue and Oakland Avenue near Forest Park, traveling south on Tamm past Seamus McDaniels, then St. James the Greater Catholic Church and ending at Tamm and Manchester.

 Where to Watch